Kevinz-code/CSRA/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py --num_heads 6 --lam 0.5 --dataset coco --num_cls 80
 ```
 You can feel free to adjust the hyper-parameters such as number of attention heads (--num_heads), or the Lambda (--lam).
 Still, the default values of them in the above command are supposed to be the best.

+## Acknowledgement

+We thank Lin Sui (http://www.lamda.nju.edu.cn/suil/) for his initial contribution to this project.